All you need to know about 12 vs. 24 Volt LED strips | Wired4Signs USA

 Choose between 12V and 24V LED strip lights

-It is a great debate: What should it be, 12V LED vs. 24V LED strip?
+The great debate: What should it be, 12V LED or 24V LED strip?

 Depending on your project, you might want to use a 12V or 24V LED system.
 Here is our guide to show you which one is best for your next low-voltage lighting design.